MSukanec/archub/replit.md

   • Added subtle toast notifications for auto-save feedback ("Cambios guardados automáticamente")
   • Improved error handling with descriptive messages for auto-save failures
   • Removed save button from header as part of streamlined auto-save implementation
+  • Fixed visual separators between sections using hr elements with explicit border styling for better visibility
+  • Increased column spacing from gap-8 to gap-12 for better content distribution between title/description and form fields
+  • Created comprehensive Movement Concepts management section with hierarchical display and CRUD operations
+  • Added MovementConcept interface and queries to load system concepts (organization_id null) and organization-specific concepts
+  • Implemented create/delete mutations for movement concepts with proper parent-child relationships (only children can be created by organizations)
+  • Built visual hierarchy showing parent concepts (EGRESOS, INGRESOS, CONVERSION) with their child concepts organized and labeled as "Sistema" or "Personalizado"
+  • Added form controls for creating new child concepts with parent selection and name input, plus delete buttons for organization-owned concepts only
   • Enhanced UX with immediate visual feedback and seamless preference management
 - June 30, 2025.
 Complete Kanban board system implementation with Supabase integration
   • Created comprehensive Kanban system using kanban_boards, kanban_lists, kanban_cards, kanban_comments, and kanban_attachments tables